alexmoshte/Autoregression_Feature_Extraction/README.md

 # Autoregression models in arm cortex M4/M7 MCUs
-Latest article edition on how to implement autoregression models on arm cortex M4 MCUs.
-The code I developed for the model can also be found here
+Here I develop an application to produce autoregression coefficients for sEMG signal instantaneous segments for two channels.
+The latest article edition on how I implemented the model on an arm cortex M4 MCU and the code I developed  for the model is present here